kdjosk/AutonomousCarSim/README.md

 # Autonomous Car Simulator

 This project is supposed to provide a control system testing environment for a four wheeled vehicle.
-It uses a real time dynamic simulation of a "bicycle model", as well as a realistic tire model
+It uses a real time dynamic simulation of a "bicycle" model, as well as a realistic tire model.
+The simulation and the controller are two separate threads, communicating through a server in a Publisher-Subscriber scheme, which is meant to emulate a ROS system.

 PID control demonstration